-- Visa & Visa Status: It is very important to understand the difference between visa and visa status. - A visa is a sticker or stamp placed on your passport.
-An F-1 or J-1 visa stamp can only be obtained outside of the U.S. or at an U.S. embassy or consulate.
+- Visa & Visa Status: It is very important to understand the difference between visa and visa status. - o A visa is a sticker or stamp placed on your passport by a visa official at a U.S. Consulate.
+An F-1 or J-1 visa stamp can only be obtained outside of the U.S. at a U.S. embassy or consulate.
 Your visa stamp allows you entry into the United States and has information on it about the number of times you are allowed entry.
-If your visa stamp only allows one entry, you must obtain a new one if you intend to travel outside of the U.S..
-Note: The "Expiration Date" on your visa indicates the last date you are allowed entry into the United States using that entry visa stamp, but it does not limit the duration of your stay in the United States.
+If your visa stamp only allows one entry, you must apply for a new visa once you travel outside of the U.S. Note: The "Expiration Date" on your visa indicates the last date you are allowed entry into the U.S using that entry visa stamp, but it does not limit the duration of your stay in the United States.
+Your visa stamp can expire while you remain in valid F status in the U.S.